Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations

 Another expected consequence of the warp is a change in the QPO frequency evolution.
-In the Lense-Thirring \sbp framework, the QPO frequency is tied to the properties of the hot flow, in particular its radial extension and aspect ratio.
+In the Lense--Thirring \sbp framework, the QPO frequency is tied to the properties of the hot flow, in particular its radial extension and aspect ratio.
 As long as $\rt > \rb$, the properties of the hot flow should evolve smoothly with $\rt$, as is often observed in the literature \citep{GM20}.
-In our assumptions, however, once $\rt$ reaches $\rb$, (some of) the properties of the hot flow may be significantly altered.
-In particular, the misalignment angle (see sect.~\ref{sec:lumandrms}), but it is also possible that the resulting warp would change the aspect ratio of the hot flow, thus directly impacting the propagation of bending waves (see sect.~2.3.1 in \citetalias{Ingram+2009}).
+In our assumptions, however, once $\rt$ reaches $\rb$, (some of) the properties of the hot flow may be significantly altered, in particular, the misalignment angle (see sect.~\ref{sec:lumandrms}).
+However, it is also possible that the resulting warp would change the aspect ratio of the hot flow, thus directly impacting the propagation of bending waves (see sect.~2.3.1 in \citetalias{Ingram+2009}).

 Although the exact consequences remain to be investigated, we expect the evolution of the QPO frequency to change behavior when $\rt$ reaches the break radius $\rb$.
 A direct result from this characteristic is that some QPOs can share common properties, yet behave differently depending on the presence of the warp (and more generally of a change in the properties of the hot flow).
-In other words, there could be QPOs with the same frequency but different quality factor $Q$, different associated noise, different phase-lags, etc..
+In other words, there could be a QPO with the same frequency, but, for example, a different quality factor $Q$, a different associated noise, and a different phase-lag.
 Because the warp changes the properties of the hot flow, QPOs produced by a warped disk cannot (and should not) directly be compared to QPOs produced by an unwarped disk.
-Regardless, this is here also consistent with the differences observed between \tC and \tB QPOs.
+Regardless, this is also consistent with the differences observed here between \tC and \tB QPOs.